michalzagrodzki/phaser3-parcel-cordova-project-template/readme.md

 ## Roadmap

 - [ ] Add Changelog
+- [ ] Add Deployment Steps
 - [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add Support for Typescript
 - [ ] Multi-language Support
     - [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/michalzagrodzki/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>